Benzene-Toluene-Xylene (BTX) Market Size and Share

 Xylene is an aromatic hydrocarbon widely used in staining and cover-slipping applications in the laboratory and tissue processing.

-The Benzene-Toluene-Xylene (BTX) market is segmented by type, product by application, and geography.
+The Benzene-Toluene-Xylene (BTX) market is segmented by type, by application, and by geography.
 By type, the market is segmented into benzene, toluene, and xylene.
-By product by application, the market is segmented into benzene by application, toluene by application, and xylene by application.
-By geography, the market is segmented into Asia-Pacific, North America, Europe, South America, and Middle East and Africa.
-The report covers the market size and forecasts for the market in 19 countries across the world.
-For each segment, the market sizing and forecasts are based on volume.
+By application, the market is segmented into benzene by application (ethylbenzene, cyclohexane, alkylbenzene, cumene, nitrobenzene, and other applications), toluene by application (paints and coatings, adhesives and inks, explosives, and chemical intermediates), and xylene by application (solvents, monomer, and other applications).
+The report covers the market size and forecasts for the market in 15 countries across the world.
+For each segment, the market sizing and forecasts are based on volume (Tons).

 By Type